Azure/device-simulation-dotnet/README.md

 1. Follow the [Storage quickstart instructions][storageadapter-url] for setting up and running the Storage Adapter microservice, which should be listening at http://127.0.0.1:9022
-1. Open the solution in Visual Studio
+1. Open the solution in Visual Studio or VS Code
 1. Define the following environment variable:
    * `PCS_IOTHUB_CONNSTRING` = {your Azure IoT Hub connection string}
 1. Start the WebService project (e.g. press F5)